Technology and Process Training

 - Dispensing technology (solder paste, one- and two-component adhesives)

-- Process for handling moisture-sensitive materials
+- Handling and storage of handling moisture-sensitive materials (MSL)

-- Undercoating application technologies
+- Conformal coating application technologies

 - Electronics testing (AOI, X-ray, Flying probe, ICT and ISP)